Congo oil blocks auction draws warnings of environmental catastrophe | Headlines

 - Congo

-Licensing rights for 30 oil and gas blocks in the Democratic Republic of Congo will go up for auction on Thursday, opening parts of the world's second-biggest rainforest to drilling that could release large amounts of carbon into the atmosphere.
+Licensing rights for 30 oil and gas blocks in the Democratic Republic of Congo went up for auction on Thursday, opening parts of the world's second-biggest rainforest to drilling that could release large amounts of carbon into the atmosphere.

+President Felix Tshisekedi presided over the launch of bidding in the capital Kinshasa at a ceremony whose attendees included representatives from France's TotalEnergies and several domestic companies, according to the hydrocarbons ministry.
+"The launch of the tendering process... speaks to our desire to put our resource potential at the service of our country," Tshisekedi said, arguing that fossil fuel development would boost development in one of the world's poorest countries.

+"This is in a context where fossil fuels including crude oil and gas are at the center of global issues of peace and stability because of the Russian-Ukrainian conflict," Tshisekedi said modern drilling methods and tight regulation would minimize the ecological impact and denied that Congo was going back on environmental commitments.

-The 500 million-acre Congo Basin is a major carbon sink, trapping billions of tonnes of greenhouse gases.
-Several of the proposed oil blocks overlap with peatlands, swampy areas that prevent plant material from fully decomposing.
-Simon Lewis, a leading researcher on Congo's peatlands, estimated this month that drilling in these areas could release up to 5.8 billion tonnes of carbon, more than 14% of the world's total greenhouse gas emissions in 2021.
+But environmental activists said drilling in the designated areas would inevitably have steep environmental consequences.
+Several of the proposed oil blocks overlap with peatlands, swampy areas that hold billions of tonnes of carbon.
+Simon Lewis, a leading researcher on Congo's peatlands, estimated this month that drilling in the blocks proposed by the government could release up to 5.8 billion tonnes of carbon, more than 14% of the world's total greenhouse gas emissions in 2021.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)